Konloch/IterateINI/README.md

 ```

 ## Disclaimer
-This is read only and **does not** support sections, entry recognition or multi-line values
+The API is read only, and **does not** support sections, entry recognition or multi-line values